TomNuttall/cv-demo/README.md

 # CV Template
-Simple React app for formatting CV with component blocks.
+React app for formatting CV with component blocks, uses a graphql backend and s3 for storage.

 https://tomnuttall.dev/projects/cv-template/